GalSim-developers/GalSim/INSTALL.md

 being used by the operating system and then you install a newer version from one of the sources described above.

-It will be important to make sure that the version of Python for which Numpy, PyFITS and PyYAML etc. are installed is also the one being used for GalSim, and that this is the one *you* want to use GalSim from!
+It will be important to make sure that the version of Python for which NumPy, PyFITS and PyYAML etc. are installed is also the one being used for GalSim, and that this is the one *you* want to use GalSim from!
 Knowing which installed version of Python will be used is also important for the installation of the